jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/13f_synthesis_methods.md

 title: "13f.
 Synthesis methods – Sensitivitiy analyses"
 summary:
     title: 13f.
 Sensitivitiy analyses
+writing_guide:
+    text: |
+        Did you conduct sensitivity analyses to check the robustness of your results?
+For example, did you remove studies at high risk of bias, or use an additional meta-analysis model?

+        Did you pre-specify your sensitivity analyses or decide after you had collected the data?
+Report which analyses were pre-specified and which were decided on later.
 ---

 Describe any sensitivity analyses conducted to assess robustness of the synthesised results.